Atria Senior Living Financial Planning

 A child paying for a parent’s care may also qualify for the tax deductions if the child can claim the parent as a dependent.

-If you’re a veteran or the spouse of a veteran, you may qualify for the Veterans Affairs Aid and Attendance Pension (also known as the A&A program).
+If you’re a veteran or the spouse of a veteran, you may qualify for the Veterans Affairs Aid and Attendance pension (also known as the A&A program).
 This pension helps veterans and their surviving spouses who require the assistance of a caregiver who helps with activities of daily living, including bathing and getting dressed.

 Assisted and supportive care in a senior living community – whether provided by community staff or a third party – qualify as part of this program.

-Nearby Communities
+Featured Communities

 Compare your options